 Indiana State Troopers

-To be considered for a state law enforcement job in Indiana, the applicant must submit an application and pass a variety of written, physical, and medical tests.
-The successful candidate will have a high school diploma or GED equivalent and a relatively clean background.
-Law enforcement careers in Indiana are available to troopers who want to make a positive difference.
+Candidates for these jobs must submit an application and pass a variety of written, physical, and medical tests.
+Successful candidates must also have a high school diploma or GED equivalent and a relatively clean background.

 Indiana Sheriff’s Departments

 Both in the major metro areas of Indiana and in outlying rural areas beyond the jurisdiction of municipal police departments, sheriff’s offices handle law enforcement duties and public safety matters.
 A clean background free of serious criminal offenses and a high school diploma or GED are the standard minimum requirements to become a sheriff’s deputy with any one of Indiana’s many county sheriff’s offices.